What Is Bankruptcy Law?

 Chapter 7 Bankruptcy

-Chapter 7 bankruptcy proceedings can discharge credit card debt, medical bills, and personal loans but will not discharge taxes, student loans, child support, or alimony.
+While Chapter 7 can discharge credit card debt, medical bills, and personal loans, it will not discharge taxes, student loans, child support, or alimony.

 Chapter 11 Bankruptcy

-Chapter 11 bankruptcy is an alternative to Chapter 7 that is most commonly used by businesses.
+Chapter 11 bankruptcy is an alternative to Chapter 7.
+It is most commonly used by businesses.
 Individuals typically only file for Chapter 11 when they don’t want to liquidate all their assets but don’t meet the debt requirements of Chapter 13.
+Chapter 11 bankruptcy may also affect corporate partnerships and stakeholders.

 Chapter 11 allows business debtors to remain in business and adjust their debt.
 This type of bankruptcy is thought of as a restructuring or reorganization of the business.
 Companies may file for Chapter 11 bankruptcy voluntarily, or creditors may file a petition with the bankruptcy court to force Chapter 11 on a business.
 The business will create a reorganization plan that will allow it to pay its bills over time.